lucciu5/ColumnFilterWidgets-2.0/readme.markdown

+> This fork is meant to help those projects in the wild to address some long-term support issues, like server side filters loading, handling filters reset and saved state loading

 This is an add-on for the DataTables plugin for jQuery that creates filtering widgets based on the data in table columns.

 Widgets are grouped in a layout element, independent of source columns.